hackerb9/mimesweeper/README.md

 ### Third Solution (Part C)

-Use UNIX host system's package tools to rename winemenubuilder.exe so it cannot be found and will not be reinstalled at upgrade.
+Use UNIX host system's package tools to rename winemenubuilder.exe so it cannot be run and will not be reinstalled at upgrade.
 For systems that use the Debian package tools (dpkg, apt):

     dpkg-divert --local --rename /usr/lib/wine/winemenubuilder.exe.so